ahmed703/OIBSIP/Task-1-Network-Scanning/README.md

-## Task 1: Basic Network Scanning with Nmap
+# Network Scanning with Nmap

+## Overview
+This project demonstrates basic network scanning using Nmap on a Kali Linux system.
+The goal is to identify open ports, running services, and assess potential security exposure.

-### What is Nmap?
+## What is Nmap?
-Nmap (Network Mapper) is a widely used open-source network scanning tool that helps identify active hosts, open ports, running services, and operating systems on a network.
+Nmap (Network Mapper) is an open-source tool used for network discovery and security auditing.
+It allows administrators and security professionals to identify devices, services, and vulnerabilities on a network.

-### Why Network Scanning Matters
+## Why Network Scanning Matters
-Network scanning is a fundamental cybersecurity practice used to understand the exposure of systems to potential attacks.
-By identifying open or filtered ports and running services, administrators can reduce attack surfaces and improve system security.

-### Tools Used
+Network scanning helps:
-- Nmap
+- Identify exposed services
-- Kali Linux
+- Detect misconfigurations
+- Reduce attack surface
+- Improve overall security posture

+## Scans Performed
-- Linux Terminal
+- Localhost scan

-### Summary of Performed Scans
-- Basic TCP scan to identify open ports
+- Target host scan
-- Service version detection to identify running services
+- Service version detection
-- OS detection to identify the underlying operating system
+- Operating system detection

+## Findings Summary
+No open ports were discovered during the scans.
+All scanned ports were either closed or filtered, indicating that the system is not exposing network services and may be protected by firewall rules or NAT.

-### Ethical Use Guidelines
+## Ethical Use Notice
-All scans were performed only on systems owned by the user, including the local machine and a local virtual machine.
-No external or production systems were scanned.
-Unauthorized network scanning is unethical and may be illegal.
+All scans were conducted on systems owned or controlled by the author.
+Unauthorized scanning of external networks is illegal and unethical.

+## Evidence
+Screenshots of terminal output are included in the `/screenshots` directory.